-I will show you why trading condors is easier than trading stocks.
+I will show you why trading condors are easier than trading stocks.

-You might be thinking well you're kind of crazy to say that because trading options is much more difficult.
+You might be thinking well you're kind of crazy to say that because trading options are much more difficult.

-Overall, yes it is more complex when you look at overall all the components that go with it.
+Overall, yes it is more complicated when you look at overall all the components that go with it.
 It's much more complicated to go ahead and trade options because you're looking to learn and the learning curve and the amount of knowledge you have to learn to trade options is much more so than you have to learn to trade stocks.
-But in the end once you have that knowledge it actually becomes easier.
+But in the end, once you have that knowledge, it becomes easier.

-Think for a moment when you've learnt to ride a bicycle.
-You're trying to go uphill and you're just brand new to riding a bike.
+Think for a moment when you've learned to ride a bicycle.
+You're trying to go uphill, and you're brand new to riding a bike.

-As you're learning to ride a bike and you kind of go uphill on those one gear bicycles, it's much more difficult to go uphill.
-Simply because you don't have the extra gears to go from low gear to high gear and switch based on the conditions.
+As you're learning to ride a bike and you go uphill on those one gear bicycles, it's much more difficult to go uphill.
+Only because you don't have the extra gears to go from low gear to high gear and switch based on the conditions.

-This is what option trading is really like.
+This is what options trading is really like.

 Initially, it may seem like it's much more difficult.
 You're trying to climb that mountain.
 You're trying to go uphill.
 But that's because you don't know how to shift gears.
 You don't know the techniques that you need to use.
 But it is much easier once you do know how to use it.
 It's much easier to go ahead and trade options or iron condors than to trade stocks, at least if you're more actively trading.